-During the first few weeks of life, an baby’s immune system is almost entirely dependent on the mother’s breast-milk for immune protection from its environment.
+During the first few weeks of life, a baby’s immune system is almost entirely dependent on the mother’s breast milk for immune protection from its environment.
 Breast-feeding during the first weeks and months of life is now recognized as an important strategy to ensure a healthy balance of good bacteria in an infant’s gut.

 You may not be aware that your gut is actually the center of 60-70% of your immune system and may play a crucial role in the development of chronic disease.
 The gut plays such an important role because it is a primary defense between the “outside” and “inside” worlds.
 When good bacteria line the gut, they prevent potentially harmful bacteria from lining it instead.

 Because of increased awareness of these findings, organizations are starting to turn their heads to the nutritive power of breastfeeding for your child…